RendleLabs/unwcf/content/posts/wcf-vs-grpc.md

 So it looks like gRPC is about 33% faster than WCF, and allocates nearly 95% less memory, which is a pretty good win for an auto-converted project.

+*Again, please refer to [this post](/posts/wcf-vs-grpc-round-2) for a more accurate comparison using WCF NetTCP binding.*

 Here's a video showing the conversion tool (working title "Uplift" may change before release) in use in VS2019, and the benchmarks running: